Security Scanning

 Scanning Images

-Navigate to the repository Find the tag you want to scan Click the "Scan" button (shield icon 🛡️) next to the tag Wait for the scan to complete (usually 10-30 seconds) View vulnerability badges showing counts by severity
+Navigate to the repository Find the tag you want to scan Click the "Scan" button (shield icon 🛡️) next to the tag The scan is queued and runs asynchronously The UI polls for status and displays vulnerability badges when complete

 What Trivy Detects